MagixDragon/Financial-Workbooks/README.md

 # Financial-Workbooks

-This is a Microsoft Excel 2013 Workbook that does a simplified form of the marginal tax rate calculations and graphing presented by Safeguard Wealth Management as part of the Holistiplan financial advisor software.
+This is a Microsoft Excel 2013 Workbook that does a simplified form of the marginal tax rate calculations and graphing presented by Safeguard Wealth Management in their YouTube videos as output of the Holistiplan financial advisor software.
+See, for example; https://www.youtube.com/watch?v=ylrAGffeYDQ.

 In it's current form it only has the tax rates for 2024 and filing statuses Single and Married Joint.